PrimeTimeTran/next-blog/data/blog/go-routines.md

 We now see that the program exits without anything printing to the screen.

-This is because our main routine started, spun up 5 subroutines, and saw nothing else left to do inside the body of the main program so immediately exited.
+This is because our main routine started, spun up 5 subroutines, saw nothing else left to do inside the body of the main program; so immediately exited.

-This happened within a fractions of a second.
+This happened within fractions of a second.

 ```go
 func main() {